 4. St. Louis, Missouri

 The Midwest is filled with urban gems where you can score a reasonably priced home.
 For example, the median home price in St. Louis is $159,000, and there's an 4.7% APR for someone with excellent credit, or a 5.18% APR for someone with fair credit.
-That 0.48% increase a much less significant jump than in other major cities, and will only end up costing you $14,000 more in the long run.
+That 0.48 percentage point increase is a much less significant jump than in other major cities, and will only end up costing you $14,000 more in the long run.

 5. Cincinnati, Ohio

 The Ohio city is attracting plenty of Millennials eager to capitalize on the median home price of $156,400.
-If you have excellent credit, you can expect an APR of about 4.74%, but for those with "eh" credit, it only jumps 0.45% up to 5.19% for fair credit.
+If you have excellent credit, you can expect an APR of about 4.74%, but for those with "eh" credit, it only jumps 0.45 percentage points up to 5.19% for fair credit.
 That results in only $12,000 price increase in total home costs.